 GOP leader Mitch McConnell is hospitalized after fall, his spokesman says

-WASHINGTON — Senate Republican leader Mitch McConnell tripped and fell Wednesday at a hotel and was hospitalized, a spokesman for the senator said.
+Senate Republican leader Mitch McConnell was being treated at a local hospital after he fell at a hotel Wednesday evening, according to a spokesman.

-McConnell, 81, was attending a private dinner at a local hotel when he tripped.
-He was admitted to a hospital for treatment, spokesman Doug Andres said.
+The 81-year-old senator from Kentucky fell after he tripped at a hotel in Washington, D.C., his spokesman said.

-In 2019, the GOP leader, a survivor of childhood polio, tripped and fell at his home in Kentucky, suffering a shoulder fracture.
-At the time, he underwent surgery to repair the fracture in his shoulder.
-The Senate had just started a summer recess and he worked from home for some weeks as he recovered.
+"This evening, Leader McConnell tripped at a local hotel during a private dinner.
+He has been admitted to the hospital where he is receiving treatment" said McConnell spokesman Doug Andres.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.